Much Better Adventures

 3hrs · 8.5km · 120m up · 120m down

 International flights usually leave São Tomé in the evening, so this morning you'll have the chance to enjoy one final hike into the Rio Contador valley.
 Navigate a series of eerie tunnels excavated into the mountain during the colonial era which are now home to hundreds of bats, and reach the majestic Angolar Waterfall, hidden away in a cliff which forms a natural amphitheatre.
-Back at the lodge, you'll have some time to freshen up and grab lunch before transferring to the airport for your flight back home.
-Stop en route at a famous chocolate producer for some sublime tasting – the sweetest way to finish your epic tropical adventure!
+Back at the lodge, you'll have some time to freshen up and grab lunch before transferring to the airport.
+Stop en route in São Tomé town for some free time before your flight to walk around the old town and do some last minute gift shopping or there is an (optional*) visit to a famous chocolate producer for some sublime tasting – the sweetest way to finish your epic tropical adventure!

 Transfers